ionic-team/ionic-framework/angular/test/README.md

 ng cache enable
 ```

-> Note: You will need to delete the `.angular` cache and restart the dev server every time you want to sync local changes of `@ionic/angular` or `@ionic/core`.
+> Note: You will need to delete the `.angular` cache and restart the dev server every time you want to sync local changes of Ionic.

 ## Test App Build Structure